 Best Car Insurance Companies in New York

 The company you choose is an important decision and one that could mean the difference between saving or losing your time and money.
 It’s important to pick the best one for your needs.
-The best companies offer great rates and a wide range of benefits.
+The best auto insurance companies offer great rates and a wide range of benefits.
 To find the best insurer, you should look at the overall quality of each company.
 It’s also a good idea to see how an insurer’s rates compare with others.

 Top Companies by Market Share

 A useful stat to look at when you’re trying to find the best insurance is market share in your state.
 This will help you find out who the biggest and most popular companies are in your area.
 The largest companies may not always be the best for you, but they’re good ones to take a look at.
 Below are New York’s top ten property/casualty insurers by market share:

 |Rank||Company||Direct Premiums Written||Market Share|